Baxter Q-operator from quantum K-theory: Representation theory of , spin chains and Baxter Q-operator

 We see that up to a shift in $\mathcal{H}$ and extra coefficients $c^m_k$ this gives the decomposition in terms of representations.
 On the level of the Grothendieck group the latter problem is irrelevant and the former problem can be corrected by multiplication on 1-dimensional representations of appropriate weight, forming the geometric series.\end{proof}

-Now we describe the traces of R-matrices in those representations.
-First of all, we assume that whenever we write the universal R-matrix, its ${\bf b_+}$-part is considered in some finite-dimensional representation, so that the following trace
+Now we describe the weighted traces of R-matrices in those representations.
+First of all, from now on, we assume that whenever we write the trace of the universal R-matrix, which belongs to $\bf{b}_-\otimes \bf{b}_+$ over certain representation of its $\bf{b}_-$ part, its ${\bf b_+}$-part is considered in some finite-dimensional representation $V$, so that the following trace

+is well-defined as an element of ${\rm End}(V)[[x, Z^{-1}]]$, and we will treat it as such in the following (see \cite{fh}).
+However, as we will see in the end of this section, one can also define it analytically for $Re\{\ln(Z)\}>0$ and then analytically continue.